NateDhaliwal/NateDhaliwal-s-Blog/index.md

 ---
 title: Welcome to my blog!
+author: "NateDhaliwal"
 ---

 # NateDhaliwal's Blog
-<p>This is NateDhaliwal's Blog, where he is doing this using Jekyll and Github Pages.
-He's pretty new to this, and he tries to write blog posts frequently.</p>
+This is NateDhaliwal's Blog, where he is doing this using Jekyll and Github Pages.
+He's pretty new to this, and he tries to write blog posts frequently.